canonical/rockcraft/docs/tutorial/go.rst

 View the application logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When deploying the Go rock, we can always get the application logs via
+When deploying the Go rock, we can always get the application logs with
 :ref:`pebble_explanation_page`:

 .. literalinclude:: code/go/task.yaml